PHSI-supplements/labs/lab-templates/DuplicatorLab/doc/03-understanding-code.md

 We have three global variables.
 The `shared_buffer` is exactly what it says it is, an array that is used to pass strings from one thread to another.
-The `status` enumerated type is primarily used to communicate whether a new line from the source file has been placed in the shared buffer and whether the contents of the shared buffer have been written to the destination file.
+The `status` enumerated type is primarily used to communicate whether a new line from the source file has been placed in the shared buffer and whether the contents of the shared buffer have been written to the data_sink file.
 The `mutex` variable is a mutual exclusion token that you will use to eliminate the race condition.

 Notice that `shared_buffer` and `status` are qualified with the keyword `volatile`.